sadeh-congnition/django-async-job-pipelines/README.md

-# djjp - django-async-job-pipelines
+# :fire: djjp - django-async-job-pipelines :fire:

-The wait for a simple job queue is over :boom:.
+The wait for a simple job queue is :boom:

 ## Features :muscle: